nehapatlolla/nestjs-task-management/nestjs.md

  means 'demonstrate'

-somesalt_password--> here in the place of somesalt it the random number and then it stores.
+somesalt_password--> here in the place of somesalt it prefixes the random number and then it stores.
 It prefixes the password with some random number.

 ![alt text](image-8.png)

 Libraries which can help protect the passwords is `Bcrypt`

-Bcrypt will stoe the unique salt per password
+Bcrypt will store the unique salt per password

 ## JSON Web tokens (JWT)
 ## What is JWT?